 Contributed by Allison of Eternal Arrival

 Jaz Beach in Montenegro, close to Budva, is one of the most beautiful beaches in the Mediterranean.
-The water is brilliantly turquoise, and the water in this part of the Mediterranean are warmer and saltier than other parts, making it even lovelier to swim in.
+The water is brilliantly turquoise, and the water in this part of the Mediterranean is warmer and saltier than other parts, making it even lovelier to swim in.
 Jaz Beach is especially beautiful for its striking sheer cliffs on nearby Tivat road, where you can get an excellent view of the entire beach.

-The beach is quite long, but in peak summer season it can still get crowded as everyone from Montenegro – and a handful of tourists – descend on one of the country’s best beaches.
+The beach is quite long, but in the peak summer season it can still get crowded as everyone from Montenegro – and a handful of tourists – descend on one of the country’s best beaches.
 If you’re into music festivals, you’ll want to come during July’s Sea Dance Festival, with over a hundred thousand music fans!
 The best time of year to visit Montenegro’s beaches are on the shoulder seasons – namely May and September – when the beaches are slightly less crowded but just as beautiful.

 Mojácar Playa, Spain